There is a reason why today’s cruise ships are called floating cities. They are massive!

 For a real example, consider that Dream Cruises’ Global Dream is slightly smaller by gross tonnage than Royal Caribbeans’ famous Oasis of the Seas ships.
 Still, it has a maximum guest capacity of over 40% greater.

-It’s no surprise that our preferred measure of cruise ship size is gross tonnage.
+Unsurprisingly, our preferred measure of cruise ship size is gross tonnage.

 How Big is the World’s Largest Cruise Ship?

-The ship has room for 6,988 guests and 2,300 crew at maximum capacity.
+The ship has room for 7,600 guests at maximum capacity and 2,3500 crew.

 How Many People Can Fit on a Cruise Ship?